INSIGHT-Death at home: the unseen toll of Italy's coronavirus crisis

 HIDDEN DEATH TOLL

-Italy's official death toll reached 15,362 on Saturday, almost a third of the global total, but there is growing evidence that this vastly understates the real total because so many people are dying at home.
-A study by local newspaper L'Eco di Bergamo and research consultant InTwig, using data provided by local municipalities, estimates that 5,400 people died in the Bergamo province during the month of March, or six times more than a year ago.
+Italy's official death toll reached 15,887 on Sunday, almost a third of the global total, but there is growing evidence that this vastly understates the real total because so many people are dying at home.
+A study by local newspaper L'Eco di Bergamo and research consultant InTwig, using data provided by local municipalities, estimates that 5,400 people died in the Bergamo province during March, or six times more than a year ago.

 Of these, it reckons that as many as 4,500 people succumbed to the coronavirus - more than double the official tally.
 This took into account 600 people who died in nursing homes and evidence provided by doctors, it said.
 The ATS did not respond to a request for comment on the study's findings.